www.barcelona.cat

 Which sectors attract talent the most?

-This sector covers all those professional areas that use technological services to operate or provide services.
-It therefore includes companies ranging from information technology, communication and digital transformation to digital-services industries (digital security, online entertainment and/or services).
-In the last year, nearly 16,700 people have changed sector, attracted by the digital sector.
+This sector includes all professional fields that use technology services to operate or provide services.
+It encompasses companies in information technology, communication, and digital transformation, as well as engineering services and digital service industries (such as cybersecurity, entertainment, and online services).
+Over the past year, approximately 20.400 people have changed sectors, attracted by the technology sector.

 Which sectors retain talent the most?

-This sector comprises all of the organisations and activities that work to ensure sustainable, lasting economic growth.
-They share the goal of sustainable economic development, through the efficient use of resources and an equitable distribution of the proceeds, guaranteeing social well-being and cohesion while conserving the environment.
-Only around 1,860 people have informed LinkedIn that they have changed from the Sustainable Economy sector to another one.
-One of the sectors that has lost the fewest professionals.
+This sector consists of all organizations and activities that work to ensure economic growth in a sustainable and lasting manner.
+They share the goal of sustainable economic development through the efficient use of resources and an equitable distribution of income, ensuring well-being, social cohesion, or environmental conservation.
+Only approximately 1.260 people have reported on LinkedIn a transition from the sustainability economy to another sector.
+This is the sector that has lost the fewest professionals.

 How does Barcelona’s talent move?